mchristofides/pg_docs_bot/README.md

 ### Features
 * Redirects links to the "current" version
 * After redirecting, displays a notice (including a link to the page you were redirected from)
+* Avoids redirecting some deprecated features (to avoid 404s)
 * Doesn't redirect when coming from another page in the docs, so you can still check old versions (the main problem with generic redirectors)

 ...that's it for now.